ckoo13/ckoo13/README.md

 ### :man_technologist: About Me:

-- 🌱 I’m currently learning Data Structures and Algorithms in Python as well as creating a new website using NextJS and ChakraUI!
+- 🌱 I’m currently an Investor at Sunstone Partners.
-- 📫 How to reach me: kkoo22@cmc.edu
+- 📫 How to reach me: kyungmkoo13@gmail.com
-- 😄 Pronouns: he/him/his
-- ⚾️ Fun fact: I played for the Claremont-Mudd-Scripps Varsity Baseball Team!
+- ⚾️ Fun fact: I played for the Claremont-Mudd-Scripps Varsity Baseball Team.

 ---